 The network of EMSL laboratories provides the customer with a valuable resource.
 As per EMSL standard terms and conditions, EMSL reserves the right to subcontract samples to any EMSL branch lab, as long as the laboratory receiving samples holds equivalent relevant accreditations and scope of testing as the laboratory receiving the samples from the customer, and the customer is notified.
 By submitting samples for analysis, customers agree to these terms and conditions.
-In this way, samples may be shipped out for analysis to other EMSL laboratory temporarily does not have the analytical capability (e.g., instrument is down, personnel are out).
+In this way, samples may be shipped out for analysis to other EMSL laboratories when a laboratory is at workload capacity, turnaround time cannot be reached, or the laboratory temporarily does not have the analytical capability (e.g., instrument is down, personnel are out).
 This flexibility is an added benefit to the customer, allowing drop-off of samples at any lab with the knowledge their requirements will be met.